alecksmart/simple-vim-settings/README.md

   - `zM`: Close all folds.
 - **Window & Tab Navigation**:
   - `<C-w> h/j/k/l`: Move between windows.
-  - `gt/gT`: Navigate tabs.
+  - `gt` / `gT`: Navigate tabs.
 - **Custom Help**:
   - `<leader>h`: Display a help window with a summary of shortcuts.

+*Note: In all mappings, `<leader>` is mapped to the spacebar.*

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/alecksmart/simple-vim-settings/issues).
+Please check the [issues page](https://github.com/alecksmart/simple-vim-settings/issues) for more details.

 ## License

 This project is licensed under the GPL-2.0 license.